jurf/jurf.github.io/_posts/2024-08-17-one-year-with-brain-fm.md

 Another thing I miss is an offline mode.
 It buffers quite far ahead, but if you open it on a train with no phone signal, you are pretty much screwed until you manage to load at least something.

 But the biggest gripe I have that troubles me deeply is that this tool that greatly increases my quality of life, ability to focus, and makes me a more capable person overall is… subscription-based.
-The fact that this company could go under **tomorrow** and leave me with **nothing** is something I have to solve.
+The fact that this company could go under _tomorrow_ and leave me with _nothing_ is something I have to solve.

 I have no interest in aiding piracy and will gladly pay money for this service for as long as it is available, but if I find a way to backup the whole site I will do so in a heartbeat.
-I won't share the code or the results, but when Brain.fm inevitably disappears, as all online services do, I will share that archive, as I do not want to live in a world that loses access to this tool.
 If anyone has tried to do this successfully, please [email me][email].

+I won't share the code or the results, but one day, Brain.fm, as all online services, will disappear.
+After that, who knows, you might find an archive here.

 [email]: mailto:jurf.rl14w@aleeas.com